Max Kepler Player Props: Twins vs. White Sox

 Max Kepler At The Plate

-- Kepler is hitting .242 with four doubles, three home runs and five walks.
+- Kepler is batting .231 with four doubles, three home runs and six walks.

-- In seven games this season, Kepler has picked up an RBI, with more than one RBI once.
+- In seven games this year, Kepler has picked up an RBI, with more than one RBI once.

-- He has scored in seven of 18 games this year, and more than once 3 times.
+- He has scored a run in seven games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.